jarekbryk/localblast/README.md

 ### The query and the database

-The query for this exercise is a list of 32162 sequences of all unique oligonucleotide probes from Agilent's _D. melanogaster_ gene expression microarray in a multi-fasta format.
+The query for this exercise is a list of 32162 sequences of all unique oligonucleotide probes from [Agilent's _D. melanogaster_ gene expression microarray](http://www.genomics.agilent.com/en/Gene-Expression-Model-Organism-Non-Human-Microarrays/Model-Org-Non-Human-GeneEx-Microarrays/) in a multi-fasta format.
 The query is included in this repository directly and is called `blast_query.tar.gz`.
 Uncompressed file is 2.4 MB.

 The database contains list of all known and predicted transcripts from _D. melanogaster_ in the Ensembl format, as downloaded in March 2017.
-The database is available to download from Figshare and the compressed file is 100 MB.
+The database is [available to download from Figshare](https://figshare.com/account/projects/23962/articles/5306095) and the compressed file is approximately 100 MB.

 I created those to map Agilent probes agains known and predicted transcripts to eliminate probes that do now align well.
 I used this data in the upcoming publication XXX.